zharmon2/react-native-forms/README.md

 ## Usage

 ### Form
 The `<Form />` element is the main container for this project.
-A form can contain any children since it is just an abstraction of a scrollview with a button and the input validation functionality.
+A form can contain any children since it is just an abstraction of a scrollview/view with a button and the input validation functionality.

 #### Props
 | Prop | Description | Type | Default |